seiyable/vue-simple-svg/README.md

 - inline svg has a div wrapper with a class '.simple-svg-wrapper'

 ### Todo:
-- error handling for an invalid source file
 - enable applying various colors to multiple paths in an SVG

 ### Reference: